sixeyed/docker-kube-workshop/part-1.md

 > On Docker for Windows first make sure you are in Linux containers mode.
 Then open _Settings...Kubernetes_ and select _Enable Kubernetes_.

 You will see that Kubernetes is starting.
 It will take a few minutes to download and run all the components.
-When the Kubernetes and Docker lights are both green, you have Kubernetes running on your laptop, powered by the latets Docker engine!
+When the Kubernetes and Docker lights are both green, you have Kubernetes running on your laptop, powered by the latest Docker engine!

 > Updating Docker will update Kubernetes.
 Right now it's at 1.9.6.